onnx/onnx/docs/Operators.md

 <dt><tt>T</tt> : T2</dt>
 <dd>Update count of "X".
 It should be a scalar.</dd>
 <dt><tt>inputs</tt> (variadic, heterogeneous) : T3</dt>
-<dd>It sequentially contains the current values of optimized tensors and then their momentum tensors.
-For example, if two tensors "X_1" and "X_2" are optimized, The expected input list would be ["X_1", "X_2", momentum of "X_1", momentum of "X_2"].</dd>
+<dd>It sequentially contains the current values of optimized tensors, then their gradient tensors, and finally their momentum tensors.
+For example, if two tensors "X_1" and "X_2" are optimized, The expected input list would be ["X_1", "X_2", gradient of "X_1", gradient of "X_2", momentum of "X_1", momentum of "X_2"].</dd>
 </dl>

 #### Outputs (1 - &#8734;)